Lost television broadcast: Philippines

+According to a lawsuit about Roberto Benedicto, it was reported that the equipment, as well as ABS-CBN's 1953 archival footage, were reported missing during a 1979–1980 military inventory in Meycauayan.
+Some sources mention that they were stored in PTV-4's archives.

 United States

 Introduction

 In the United States, major broadcast networks engaged in the practice of wiping recordings of both daytime and late-night shows until the late 1970s.
 Daytime shows, such as soap operas and game shows, most of which had been taped, were erased because they were perceived as not having continuing commercial value (due to the volume of episodes, rerun syndication of such programming was rarely undertaken).
 In the early 1970s, the passage of the Financial Interest and Syndication Rules barred the networks from syndicating their own archived programming; intended to encourage more local and independent content, it had the unintended consequence of prompting the networks to discard tapes that syndication companies had no interest in distributing (especially those in black and white).

 The early years

 Most of the earliest American mechanical television programs of the early 1930s, including The Television Ghost, Piano Lessons, and variety shows by Helen Haynes and Harriet Lee, are considered lost, as no methods existed to preserve them.
 Only promotional pictures of the shows still exist.